Butternut Stuffing

 • Preheat the oven to 375°.
 Spray a large casserole dish with vegetable spray and set aside.

-• In a large skillet, heat the olive oil over medium high heat.
-Add the sausage and cook, breaking it up with the back of a spoon or fork until crumbled and browned.
+• In a large skillet, heat 2 teaspoon olive oil over medium high heat.
+Add ½ pound bulk sausage and cook, breaking it up with the back of a spoon or fork until crumbled and browned.

-• Add apples, cranberries, sage, rosemary, bay leaves and remaining kosher salt and pepper to the vegetables.
+• Add apples, ½ cup dried cranberries, 2 teaspoons dried sage, 1 teaspoon fresh rosemary, and remaining ½ teaspoon kosher salt and ½ teaspoon black pepper to the vegetables.
 Stir to combine and cook for 3-5 minutes or until apples are tender and cranberries are softened.

 • Remove from heat and add bread cubes a handful at a time, tossing to combine after each addition.
-Add broth 1/4-1/2 cup at a time until the bread is moistened but not falling apart.
-(I ended up using about 1 3/4 cups of broth for this step.)
+Add 1½ – 2 cups low sodium chicken or vegetable broth ½ cup at a time until the bread is moistened but not falling apart.
+(I used about 1 ¾ cups of broth for this step).
 Taste for seasoning and adjust to your tastes.

-• Transfer the stuffing mixture to the prepared casserole dish and dot with butter.
-Bake for 20-25 minutes or until the top is crusty and browned.
+• Transfer the stuffing mixture to the prepared casserole dish and dot it with 2 tablespoons butter.
+Bake for 25 minutes or until the top is crusty and browned.

 NUTRITION: